 Sort of.
 Most laminate flooring options are not waterproof, they are water-resistant.
-However, there are some manufacturers that offer ‘waterproof laminate flooring’.
+However, some manufacturers offer ‘waterproof laminate flooring’.
 These laminate floors can be manufactured in various alternative ways.

 Others will remove the fibreboard core altogether and create the laminate flooring planks entirely out of PVC plastic.
 Making them completely waterproof.
 Prices vary, but you will usually pay twice as much for ‘waterproof’ laminate flooring.

 Remember, if you wipe up spills immediately on your laminate floor, it will not be damaged.
 If your water pipes fail and flood the kitchen, the floor will most likely be done for.
 But so would most flooring installed on a wood subfloor.